pmenglund/pmenglund.github.io/_posts/2017-09-04-docker-on-antsle.md

 Note the this will let *anyone* on your local network to access it, but since I'm using it at home behind a firewall and for testing only, it is ok for now.
 I will set it up with [TLS](https://docs.docker.com/engine/security/https/) later.

-You also need to start the docker daemon, as it isn't done by default.
+You also need to start the docker daemon, as it isn't done by default

     service docker start

 And if you want the daemon to always start on reboot, run